resource-watch/nrt-scripts/soc_018_migrant_deaths/README.md

 ## Migrant Deaths Dataset Near Real-time Script
 This file describes the near real-time script that retrieves and processes the [Missing Migrants - Tracking Deaths Along Migratory Routes dataset](https://missingmigrants.iom.int/) for [display on Resource Watch](https://resourcewatch.org/data/explore/Missing-Migrants).

-{Describe how the original data came from the source.}
+This dataset was provided by the source as a csv file.
+The data shown on Resource Watch can be found in the 'Number Dead' column of the csv file.
+The spaces in the column names were replaced with underscores to match the column names in Carto table.

-{Describe the steps used to process the data, e.g., "convert variable X from the original netcdf file to a tif to upload to Google Earth Engine."}
+The resulting table was then uploaded to Carto.

 Please see the [Python script](https://github.com/resource-watch/nrt-scripts/blob/master/soc_018_migrant_deaths/contents/src/__init__.py) for more details on this processing.